fakeharxy/CV/README.md

 - HTML solutions including [FlatDoc](http://ricostacruz.com/flatdoc/) and [Fixie Docs](http://philips.github.io/fixiedocs/).
 - Backend CMS solutions like Jekyll, Wordpress or XSL/XML using DITA.
 - Recently, using Github pages and simple Markdown to create developer-facing Github readmes (like this one!).
+- Very familiar with Git and other version control systems.
 - Will use Vim whenever anyone lets me.

 #### Coding